How to Apply for Nursing

 Admission to the Nursing AAS Degree Program at MVCC is a competitive and time-sensitive process.
 In order to be considered for admission to this program, prospective students must meet all of the following requirements prior to beginning their Nursing studies.
 Students should review the Nursing Essential Functions prior to applying.

 Click here for a printable PDF document of "How to Apply for the MVCC Nursing Program."

 - Minimum high school average of 85 OR a current overall college grade point average (GPA) of 2.85.

-- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of “C” or better in an MVCC MA045, MA050, MA108, MA 115, or comparable mathematics course taken within five years.
+- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of “C” or better in an MVCC MA045, MA050, MA089, MA090, MA091, MA108, MA 115, or a comparable mathematics course taken within five years.

-- Chemistry: High School Chemistry with a lab with a final grade of 70 or higher taken within five years OR a grade of “C” or better in CH091 & CH092 or CH111 & CH112 or CH131 taken within five years.
+- Chemistry: High school chemistry with a lab and a final grade of 70 or higher taken within seven years OR a grade of “C” or better in CH091, CH092, CH111, CH112 or CH131 taken within seven years.

 Prerequisites can be taken at other colleges.
-Consult the Associate Dean of Nursing Office to find out if those classes meet the minimum criteria.
+Consult the Associate Dean of Nursing's office to find out if those classes meet the minimum criteria.

 • Applicants may have no more than one repeat (F, D or W) F- failure, W- withdrawal or D grade in any of the above prerequisite college courses within five years of applying to the Nursing Program.